Achu-24/E-COM-FOLLOW-ALONG/README.md

 1. **Storing Email in Global State** - Use Redux `dispatch` in the login page to store the email globally.
 2. **Accessing Email Across Pages** - Retrieve the stored email using `useSelector` in other pages.
 3. **State Management with Redux** - Understand how Redux helps manage global state efficiently.

+### Milestone 33: Creating and Storing JWT Tokens

+1. **Installing jsonwebtoken** - Use NPM to install the `jsonwebtoken` package.
+2. **Generating JWT Tokens** - Use the `sign` method to create a JWT with email and ID.
+3. **Setting Expiry** - Define `maxAge` to specify the token's expiration time.
+4. **Storing in Cookies** - Add the token to the response to store it in the browser.

+## 📝 Milestone 34 Summary

+- Learned how to extract the JWT token from cookies and send it to the server.
+- Implemented a middleware function in the backend to validate the received JWT token.
+- Ensured token validation happens on every protected page to prevent unauthorized access.
+- Pushed the updated code to GitHub with a clear README update.
+- This milestone strengthens understanding of secure authentication using JWT in full-stack apps.